naujoel/Naujoel/content/en/publication/tfm-naujoel/index.md

 summary: The objective of this work is to try to give a secure legal response to the beneficiary of an IP benefit that is willing to work.

 tags:
-- Labor Law
+- Derecho Laboral
-- Social Protection Law
+- Derecho de la Protección Social
 featured: false

 # links: